NLeSC/software.esciencecenter.nl/_project/3d-geospatial-data-exploration-for-modern-risk-management-systems.md

 - Databases
 dataMagnitude: TB
 dataFormat:
+- LAS
-- LAS/LAZ
+- LAZ
 - GML
 - NetCDF
-- GeoJson
+- GeoJSON
-- ShapeFiles
+- Shapefiles
 ---
 55% of The Netherlands is below sea level.
 This area contains 60% of the population and generates 65% of the Gross National Product.
 Obviously, The Netherlands requires efficient risk and water management.